kaviya0402/PIZZA-SALES-DASHBOARD/README.md

 # PIZZA-SALES-DASHBOARD

-Pizza Sales Dashboard

 ## Objective
-To analyze pizza sales data by performing data cleaning using SQL and creating an interactive dashboard in Power BI to derive meaningful business insights.
+To analyze pizza sales data using SQL for data cleaning and Power BI for visualization, in order to understand sales patterns, customer preferences, and business performance.

 ## Tools Used
 - SQL (Data Cleaning & Analysis)